scanon/ecp-tutorial/01-hands-on.md

 ## Creating and building a Dockerfile

-While manually modifying and commiting changes is one way to build images, using a Dockerfile provides a way to build images so that others can understand how the image was constructed and make modifications.
+While manually modifying and committing changes is one way to build images, using a Dockerfile provides a way to build images so that others can understand how the image was constructed and make modifications.

 A Dockerfile has many options.
 We will focus on a few basic ones (FROM, MAINTAINER, ADD, and RUN)

 Create a simple shell script called script in your local directory using your favorite editor.

 ```
+cat > hello << EOF
 #!/bin/bash
-echo "Lisa says Hello World!"
+echo "Shane says Hello World!"
+EOF
 ```

 Now create a file called Dockerfile in the same directory with contents similar to this.
 Use your own name and e-mail for the maintainer.

 ```
 FROM ubuntu:14.04
-MAINTAINER Lisa Gerhardt <lgerhardt@lbl.gov>
+MAINTAINER Shane Canon <scanon@lbl.gov>

-ADD ./input_files/script /bin/script
+ADD ./hello /bin/hello
-RUN mv /bin/script /bin/hello && chmod a+rx /bin/hello
+RUN chmod a+rx /bin/hello
 ```

 Now build the image using the docker build command.
 Be sure to use the `-t` option to tag it.
 Tell the Dockerfile to build using the current directory by specifying `.`.
 Alternatively you could place the Dockerfile and script in an alternate location and specify that directory in the docker build command.